Raymond A. Spruance: Battle of the Philippine Sea

 While screening the American invasion of Saipan in June 1944, Spruance defeated the Japanese fleet in the Battle of the Philippine Sea.
 Although he broke the back of the Japanese naval air force by sinking three carriers, two oilers and destroying about 600 enemy airplanes (so many that the remaining Japanese carriers were used solely as decoys in the Battle of Leyte Gulf a few months later due to the lack of aircraft and aircrews to fly them) Spruance has been criticized for not being aggressive enough in exploiting his success in the Philippine Sea.
 Buell quotes Spruance speaking with Morison:

 However, his actions were both praised and understood by the main persons ordering and directly involved in the battle.
-Admiral Ernest J. King said to him "Spruance, you did a damn fine job there.
-No matter what other people tell you, your decision was correct".
+Admiral Ernest J. King, the Chief of Naval Operations, said to him "Spruance, you did a damn fine job there.
+No matter what other people tell you, your decision was correct."
 Spruance's fast carrier commander, Marc Mitscher, told his chief of staff Arleigh Burke: